ableka/ableka/README.md

 - 👋 Hi, I’m @ableka and my name is Oleksandra.
 - 👀 I’m interested in Data Science and Data Analysis
-- 🌱 I’m currently learning Python and it's tools for Data Science.
 - 📫 How to reach me:
 - You can contact me on email: alexandra.mazur03@gmail.com
 - Or in Discord: Блека#3439